 First Trimester: Changes in a Woman's Daily Routine

 Some of the changes you experience in your first trimester may cause you to revise your daily routine.
 You may need to go to bed earlier or eat more frequent or smaller meals.
 Some women experience a lot of discomfort, and others may not feel any at all.
-Each pregnancy is different and even if you've been pregnant before you may feel completely different with each subsequent pregnancy.
+Pregnant women experience pregnancy differently, even if they've been pregnant before.
+Pregnant women may feel completely differently with each subsequent pregnancy.

 First Trimester: The Baby at 4 Weeks

 At 4 weeks, your baby is developing:

 - The nervous system (brain and spinal cord) has begun to form.

 - Arm and leg buds begin to develop.